Graded-commutative ring

-where |x&hairsp;| and |y&hairsp;| denote the degrees of x and y.
+where |x| and |y| denote the degrees of x and y.

 A commutative (non-graded) ring, with trivial grading, is a basic example.
-An exterior algebra is an example of a graded-commutative ring that is not commutative in the non-graded sense.
+For a nontrivial example, an exterior algebra is generally not a commutative ring but is a graded-commutative ring.

 A cup product on cohomology satisfies the skew-commutative relation; hence, a cohomology ring is graded-commutative.
 In fact, many examples of graded-commutative rings come from algebraic topology and homological algebra.